 Cinnamon prevents damping-off disease

-Damping-off disease is the bane of gardeners, trying to get a head start on the season.
-Sprinkling cinnamon on the soil surface when the seeds are planted prevents damping-off disease from killing your plants.
+The damping-off disease is the bane of gardeners, trying to get a head start on the season.
+Damping off is caused by a host of soil fungi, including Pythium, Phytophthora, Rhizoctonia spp., Fusarium spp., Sclerotinia, and Botrytis.
+It occurs under cool, damp conditions.
+Dust cinnamon on the soil surface when the seeds are planted to prevent damping-off disease from killing your plants.
 Cinnamon is a good anti-fungal.
 It kills fungal spores in the soil and prevents them from infecting your plants.
 You may need to reapply the cinnamon periodically until plants are strong enough to outgrow the environmental challenges.

 Use cinnamon to deter ants in the garden